evmts/tevm-monorepo/packages/client-types/docs/modules.md

 Ƭ **TevmClient**: `Object`

+**`Deprecated`**

+This type has been superseded by Provider types from `@tevm/decorators` package The docs have not been updated to reflect this change if you are looking at this

 A local EVM instance running in the browser, Bun, or Node.js.
 Akin to anvil or ganache.
 The TevmClient interface is a unified interface that all Clients implement.
 This provides a consistent developer experience no matter how you are using Tevm.